limitcool/starter/README_EN.md

 ## Database Migration System

-The Lite version implements a concise database migration system for managing the creation and update of database table structures.
+The framework implements a concise database migration system for managing the creation and update of database table structures.

 ### Migration System Features